CZ-NIC/yangson/docs/context.rst

       The keys are :term:`qualified name`\ s of identities, and each value is a list of :term:`qualified name`\ s of identities that are defined as bases for the key identity.

-   .. attribute:: features

-      Set of supported features.

-      Each entry is the :term:`qualified name` of a feature that is declared as supported in YANG library data.

-   .. automethod:: from_yang_library

-      This class method bootstraps the data model.
-The `yang_lib` dictionary is supposed to be parsed from JSON-encoded YANG library data (see the factory method of the :class:`~yangson.datamodel.DataModel` class.

-   .. automethod:: module_set_id

-   .. automethod:: resolve_pname

-   .. automethod:: translate_pname

-   .. automethod:: sid2route

-   .. automethod:: path2route

-   .. automethod:: get_definition

-   .. automethod:: if_features

-   .. automethod:: feature_test

-   .. automethod:: feature_expr